On the Jewish Question: Marx as antisemite

 In his 1984 article "Marxism vs. the Jews" for Commentary, English journalist Paul Johnson references the second part of Marx's essay as evidence of Marx's antisemitism:

 Let us consider the actual, worldly Jew – not the Sabbath Jew, as Bauer does, but the everyday Jew.
 Let us not look for the secret of the Jew in his religion, but let us look for the secret of his religion in the real Jew.

 What is the secular basis of Judaism?
 Practical need, self-interest.
 What is the worldly religion of the Jew?
 Huckstering.
 What is his worldly God?
 Money[...]
 An organization of society which would abolish the preconditions for huckstering, and therefore the possibility of huckstering, would make the Jew impossible[...]
 The Jew has emancipated himself in a Jewish manner, not only because he has acquired financial power, but also because, through him and also apart from him, money has become a world power and the practical Jewish spirit has become the practical spirit of the Christian nations.
 The Jews have emancipated themselves insofar as the Christians have become Jews[...]
 Money is the jealous god of Israel, in face of which no other god may exist.
 Money degrades all the gods of man – and turns them into commodities[...]
 The bill of exchange is the real god of the Jew.
 His god is only an illusory bill of exchange[...]
 The chimerical nationality of the Jew is the nationality of the merchant, of the man of money in general.

-Antisemitism scholar Robert Wistrich stated "the net result of Marx's essay is to reinforce a traditional anti-Jewish stereotype – the identification of the Jews with money-making – in the sharpest possible manner".
+Antisemitism scholar Robert S. Wistrich stated "the net result of Marx's essay is to reinforce a traditional anti-Jewish stereotype – the identification of the Jews with money-making – in the sharpest possible manner".
 Bernard Lewis described "On the Jewish Question" as "one of the classics of antisemitic propaganda".

 Hal Draper (1977) observed that the language of Part II of "On the Jewish Question" followed the view of the Jews' role given in Jewish socialist Moses Hess's essay "On the Money System".
 According to Edward Flannery, Marx considered Jews to be enthusiastic capitalists.